 Conclusion

-OWASP Top 10 vulnerabilities remain some of the most commonly exploited risks by attackers.
+OWASP Top 10 vulnerabilities remain among the most commonly exploited risks by attackers.
 Preventing them requires consistent effort, including proper input validation, strong authentication protocols, and secure coding practices.

-It’s a list of the most critical security flaws found in web apps.
+It’s a list of the most critical security flaws found in web applications.
 Teams use it to spot, fix, and prevent common vulnerabilities during development.

 OWASP isn’t just for coders.
 It helps developers, auditors, architects, and security teams build, test, and review applications with better security awareness at every stage.